xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 10.0                 |
 | **Level (%)**                | **Level 7**          | **Level 5**          |

+#### Explanation from Model:
+##### The road shows significant pavement defects with frequent cracking and surface distortions affecting more than 20% of the surface.
+There are some localized structural distresses such as minor rutting and edge breakup.
 ---

 ### Road Segment 14